Women settle lawsuits after Yale fertility nurse switched painkiller for saline

 Patients and their lawyers announced the settlements Monday in New Haven, Connecticut, where Yale is based.
 Details of the agreements were not released, but lawyers said they included significant financial settlements.

+“What should have been a hopeful and joyous time ... turned into a traumatic experience," said Soryorelis Henry, one of the plaintiffs.
+"No one should ever have to endure what we went through.
+My hope is that this case leads to systemic changes and ensures no other patient experiences such suffering.”

-The women say they underwent painful and invasive procedures for in vitro fertilization and were supposed to receive fentanyl at the Yale University Reproductive Endocrinology and Infertility clinic in Orange, Connecticut.
+The women say they underwent painful and invasive procedures for in vitro fertilization and were supposed to receive fentanyl at the Yale University Reproductive Endocrinology and Infertility clinic in Orange, Connecticut, and its prior location in New Haven.

 Unbeknownst to them, they received saline instead of fentanyl, and when they told staff of their extreme pain during and after the procedures, their concerns were dismissed, according to lawsuits filed by the women and their spouses.
 They said Yale officials failed to safeguard supplies of the painkiller.